turbosnail/lfspolygon/README.md

 # lfspolygon

-Use LFS Polygon Draw to identify new areas (streets) without the use of nodes on opened track like FEx FEY (LFS Z30) used jsDraw2D  - http://jsdraw2d.jsfiction.com/
+Use LFS Polygon Draw to identify new areas (streets) without the use of nodes on opened track like FE1X FE1Y (LFS 0.5 Z30 and higher) used jsDraw2D  - http://jsdraw2d.jsfiction.com/

 **C++ code to find point in polygon**